JetBrains/mps-coderules/samples/fitch/README.md

-# Fitch system
+# Fitch proofs

 This project demonstrates the use of type checking to validate proofs in [Propositional Logic](http://logic.stanford.edu/intrologic/glossary/propositional_logic.html), as well as [Herbrand Logic](http://logic.stanford.edu/intrologic/glossary/herbrand_logic.html) and [First Order Logic](http://logic.stanford.edu/intrologic/extras/fol.html).
 The proof system is [Fitch](http://logic.stanford.edu/intrologic/glossary/fitch_system.html).

-This project is developed with [JetBrains MPS](https://www.jetbrains.com/mps/) using the [plugin](https://github.com/fisakov/constraints-typechecking) that provides an experimental feature: *type checking with constraint rules*.
+This project is developed with [JetBrains MPS](https://www.jetbrains.com/mps/) with *coderules* experimental extension.

-### Instructions
+### Installation

-1. Install the latest version of [JetBrains MPS](https://www.jetbrains.com/mps/download).
+The code in this project relies on *coderules* languages and solutions to be available, either as a project library or as a plugin.
+There are two possibilities to install coderules:

-2. Download the type checking plugin from [this](https://github.com/fisakov/constraints-typechecking) project (follow the instructions there for installing the plugin using either update mechanism or manually)
+1. Follow the instructions for building the root project, or
-3. Clone this repository and open the project with MPS
-4. Execute 'Rebuild Project'
+2. Install the compiled plugin (see the latest release on GitHub).

 ### Using the proof checker